AdamKeeley/P0223/Data.md

 		|covid19_tpp_gp_scripts |eid |Participant identifier |NA |
 		| |issue_date |Date clinical code entered |Special dates in tlk.special_values (where code_set = [819](http://biobank.ndph.ox.ac.uk/showcase/coding.cgi?id=819)) |
 		| |dmd_code |Clinical code |dm+d: tlk.dmdd_amp, tlk.dmdd_vmp <br/>Special values in tlk.special_values (where code_set = [4214](http://biobank.ndph.ox.ac.uk/showcase/coding.cgi?id=4214)) |

+## Study withdrawals
+- w24559_20210201.csv
+- uploaded to **P0223.dbo.study_withdrawals**

+Anonymised IDs of participants who have requested that their data should no longer be used and any others who have withdrawn previously.
+**Corresponding records have been removed from source data and therefore excluded from further analyses.**
+131 patients withdrew as of 2021-02-01

 ### Lookups
 - Diagnosis
 	- used to define patients with the autoimmune diseases and covariates of interest